clhumain/HackAlphaX/README.md

 # HackAlphaX

-###### Day 1
-Clone the repository locally, then use Python version 2.7 to run the Day1-main.py script
+Clone the repository locally, then use Python version 2.7 to run the desired script using `python {scriptname}.py` in the terminal